1. A waxy white or colorless solid hydrocarbon mixture used to make candles, wax paper, lubricants, and sealing materials. Also called paraffin wax.

 2. Chemistry A member of the alkane series.

 3. Chiefly British Kerosene.

 To saturate, impregnate, or coat with paraffin.

-[German : Latin parum, little, not very; see pau-1 in the Appendix of Indo-European roots + Latin affīnis, associated with (from its lack of affinity with other materials); see AFFINED.]
+[German Paraffin : Latin parum, little, not very; see pau-1 in the Appendix of Indo-European roots + Latin affīnis, related, associated with (from the fact that paraffin did not resemble other known fatty substances in several ways, as in its not being saponifiable or reactive with acids) ; see AFFINED.]

 The American Heritage® Dictionary of the English Language, Fifth Edition copyright ©2018 by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.

 Check out our blog, updated regularly, for new words and revised definitions, interesting images from the 5th edition, discussions of usage, and more.